unto the least of these

 • Lekeleni Simion

 She was selected to attend Katamba Secondary School and would like to become a nurse.
-She is an orphan and lives with her grandmother who can not afford to send her to High School.
+She is an orphan and lives with her grandmother who cannot afford to send her to High School.
 Lekeleni's tuition and uniforms are $210 each year.

 • Nester Benson